 6.4) Step four: make the litter box “easy mode”

-When a cat is constipated, they may associate the box with discomfort and start avoiding it.
-Help them succeed:
+When a cat is constipated, they may start associating the box with discomfort.
+Make the setup as easy as possible:

 - Low entry for seniors or arthritic cats